chester-lang/chester2025draft/docs/src/dev/development.md

 5. **Post-Commit Verification**
    - **⚠️ MANDATORY**: Always verify your changes after committing with `git diff HEAD^ HEAD | cat`
-   - The `| cat` suffix is REQUIRED to ensure you see the complete changes without paging
    - Check the diff output carefully to ensure:
      - No unintended changes were included
      - All intended changes were properly committed